Trump defiant and unapologetic about his role in inciting Capitol mob attack

 “If you look at what other people have said — politicians at a high level — about the riots during the summer, the horrible riots in Portland and Seattle, in various other places.
 That was a real problem, what they said,” Trump said.
 “But they’ve analyzed my speech and words and my final paragraph, my final sentence, and everybody, to the T, thought it was totally appropriate.”

-On Capitol Hill, Trump’s allies differed with that assessment.
+On Capitol Hill, however, some of Trump’s allies differed with that assessment as the drumbeat grew for impeachment.

+The #3 Republican in the House, Rep. Liz Cheney of Wyoming, announced late Tuesday that she would vote to impeach Trump, saying there has “never been a greater betrayal” by a president.

+“The president could have immediately and forcefully intervened to stop the violence,” Cheney said in a statement.
+“He did not.”

 A spokesman for House Minority Leader Kevin McCarthy (R-Calif.) said he disagreed with Trump that his comments were “totally appropriate.”
 The spokesman added that McCarthy told House members on Monday that the president bore blame.